 Gandom Films Production is an independent nonfiction production company founded by Sara Khaki and Mohammadreza Eyni.

-Among other things, she aims to break long-held patriarchal traditions by training teenage girls to ride motorcycles and stopping child marriages.
+As the first elected councilwoman of her Iranian village, Sara Shahverdi aims to break long-held patriarchal traditions by training teenage girls to ride motorcycles and stopping child marriages.
 When accusations arise questioning Sara’s intentions to empower the girls, her identity is put in turmoil.

-“A sharp documentary… Precisely lensed… A deftly shaped work of cinematic nonfiction”
+“A sharp documentary… Precisely lensed… A deftly shaped work of cinematic nonfiction.”

-“One of those profound vérité documentaries that are only possible through the patience and perseverance of the filmmakers”
+“One of those profound vérité documentaries that are only possible through the patience and perseverance of the filmmakers.”

 Meet the Team

-SARA KHAKI,
+SARA KHAKI

 Director, Producer, Editor

 Sara Khaki is a documentary director, producer, and editor dedicated to telling stories that promote gender equity.
-She is a Sundance Film Festival Grand Jury Award winner, World Cinema: Documentary and Visions Du Reél Audience Award winner for her feature documentary Cutting Through Rocks, which follows the first elected councilwoman of a rural Iranian village.
+She is a Sundance Film Festival Grand Jury Award winner, World Cinema Documentary and Visions Du Reél Audience Award winner for her feature documentary Cutting Through Rocks, which follows the first elected councilwoman of a rural Iranian village.
 The film has been called “a deftly shaped work of cinematic nonfiction” by Indiewire and “one of those profound vérité documentaries that are only possible through the patience and perseverance of the filmmakers” by POV Magazine.

-MOHAMMADREZA EYNI,
+MOHAMMADREZA EYNI

 Director, Producer, Director of Cinematography

-His intimate short film Our Iranian Lockdown, is now streaming on The Guardian as a Guardian Documentary and received an IDA Awards nomination.
-His co-directed Netflix Original Convergence: Courage in a Crisis was nominated for the Emmy for Outstanding Current Affairs Film.
+His intimate short film Our Iranian Lockdown, streaming on The Guardian, has received an IDA Awards nomination.
+His co-directed Netflix Original Convergence: Courage in a Crisis was nominated for an Emmy for Outstanding Current Affairs Film.
 Mohammadreza has been supported by Sundance Institute, IDFA Bertha Foundation, Hot Docs Cross Current Doc Fund, among others.
 He is a Tribeca Film Institute alumnus and graduated with an MFA in cinema from Tehran University of Fine Arts.
-Mohammadreza’s career and cinematic approach aims to bridge boundaries, elevate underrepresented voices, and connect diverse perspectives globally.

 Previous Films